codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

-This of course is only a fraction of what the ordeal has been but eventually I came up with a somewhat working prototype, the next step will be to stress test it a bit and see how it goes compared to the battle-tested and indisputably better pieces of software like Mosquitto or Mosca.
+This of course is only a fraction of what the ordeal has been but eventually I came up with a somewhat working prototype, the next step will be to stress test it a bit and see how it goes compared to the battle-tested and indisputably better pieces of software like Mosquitto or Mosca joking with the threads number and the mutex type.
 Lot of missing features still, no auth, no SSL/TLS communication, no session recovery and QoS 2 handling (started some basic work here) but the mere pub/sub part should be testable.
 Hopefully, this tutorial would work as a starting point for something neater and carefully designed.
 Cya.